Advanced standing towards either the UNE Bachelor of Exercise and Sports Science or the UNE Bachelor of Clinical Exercise Physiology

 For students seeking advanced standing in the Bachelor of Clinical Exercise Physiology who have completed a degree (minimum AQF Level 7 qualification) leading to the award of a Bachelor degree in or related to the field of exercise and sports science, advanced standing will be assessed as follows:

-- On documented evidence demonstrating maintained accreditation as an Exercise Scientist with Exercise and Sports Science Australia (ESSA) and a record of a minimum of 140 hours of practicum experience that comply with the new Exercise Science Standards as stipulated by ESSA, then advanced standing will be awarded to the equivalent of 126 credit points and a customised program of study will be provided.
-Please note that in this instance a Trimester 2 entry will likely be advised.
+- On documented evidence demonstrating maintained accreditation as an Exercise Scientist with Exercise and Sports Science Australia (ESSA) and a record of a minimum of 140 hours of practicum experience that comply with the Exercise Science Standards as stipulated by ESSA, then advanced standing will be awarded to the equivalent of 126 credit points and a customised program of study will be provided.
+Please note that in this instance a Trimester 2 entry will likely be advised

-- If documentary evidence outlined above cannot be provide, for an application of advanced standing to be considered you should apply for a graduate entry assessment through ESSA (https://www.essa.org.au/wp-content/uploads/2018/01/2018-Graduate-Entry-GE-assessment-non-ESSA-accredited-course1.pdf).
+- If documentary evidence outlined above cannot be provided, for an application of advanced standing to be considered you should apply for a graduate entry assessment through ESSA.
 Following this assessment, you will be required to provide the outcome of the ESSA assessment as part of your application for advanced standing, the letter of outcome from ESSA in addition to your academic transcript and a record of a minimum of 140 hours of practicum experience that comply with the new Exercise Science Standards as stipulated by ESSA.
 From this the course coordinator will undertake an advanced standing assessment and provide a customised program of study following communication with ESSA.

 - A completed online Advanced Standing Application Form clearly stating for which UNE units you are seeking Advanced Standing based on previous studies;